ancuongnguyen07/ClonedSISU/README.md

 ## 7. Finalization

 This was a very challenging project for all of us.
-We managed to
+The project's scope is huge, after all, and we need to deal with some tricky data structure.
+But thanks to that, we managed to learn a lot from this project.
+There are some things that can be improved in the future:

+- Implement the `Teacher` role into the program.
+- Course card can display even more information.
+- Add a register new user functionality.
+- Implement the `Forgot password?` functionality.
+- Optimize the run time for the program, so that we don't have to wait a whole 40 seconds for it to log in.
+- The GUI display for the courses and study structure can be polished more.

+But overall, we are happy with what we did here.